isomerpages/govtech-stp/_rgl-germany/00b-rgl-terms-and-conditions.md

 -----

-<sup>1</sup>The Terms and Conditions in this document are specific to the Reciprocal Green Lane/Travel Corridor Arrangement for Essential Travel Between Singapore and Indonesia.
+<sup>1</sup>The Terms and Conditions in this document are specific to the Reciprocal Green Lane/Travel Corridor Arrangement for Essential Travel Between Singapore and Germany.
 Green Lanes/Travel Corridor Arrangements are based on reciprocal arrangements negotiated bilaterally with the governments of various countries/regions, and hence may vary across the countries/regions.